CUMIPMT Function

 Example 3 - Interest Threshold Check

 This logical test checks whether the first-year interest total is more negative than -10000.
-The negative comparison is intentional because the function usually returns cash outflows as negative values.
+The negative comparison is intentional because the function usually returns cash paid out as a negative number.

 =CUMIPMT(0.05/12,360,100000,1,12,0)<-10000